AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-53098-products-assigned-to-shared-catalog-not-reflecting-on-frontend-after-partial-index.md

 ## Issue

-Products assigned to a shared catalog via API do not show up on the frontend when the partial indexer executes the cron job and the consumer cron.
+Products assigned to a shared catalog via API do not show up on the frontend after the partial indexer executes the cron job, followed by the consumer cron.

 <u>Steps to reproduce</u>:

-1. Set up Rabbitmq as the queue service.
+1. Set up [!DNL RabbitMQ] as the queue service.
 1. Switch indexers to **[!UICONTROL Update in Schedule]** mode.
 1. Create a shared catalog and assign it to a company.
 1. Create a simple product and assign it to a category.
 Execute the partial reindex: